-University College of Applied Sciences (UCAS) in cooperation with University of Calabria has organized 6 days training program in UNICAL, Rende, Italy.
-The training targets 18 of the high-level of academic and business enterprises in Palestine to expand their prospects in ICT business functions.
+University College of Applied Sciences (UCAS) in cooperation with University of Calabria has organized 6 days training program at UNICAL, Rende, Italy.
+The training targets 18 of the high-level of academic and business enterprises in Palestine to expand their prospects on ICT business functions.

 The first day (10 June 2019) introduced by Prof. Giancarlo Fortino, started with a short presentation of UNICAL history and its academic framework.
 Then he turned to focus on the main topics of: Digital Transformation to CyberPhysical Transformation; An Outlook to Internet of Things; From Physical Objects to Smart Objects; From Smart Objects to CyberPhysical Digital Libraries; Final Remarks and Future Challenges.

 The second day (11 June 2019) outlined by Dr. Raffaele Gravina in the context of Wearable Computing and its technology, applications and future trends.
 After the session, the participants visited the incubator for innovative start-ups of the University of Calabria (TECHNEST) to know more about its services and incubation approach.